waylaidwanderer/node-chatgpt-api/README.md

 The previous version of this library that used [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) is still available on [the `archive/old-version` branch](https://github.com/waylaidwanderer/node-chatgpt-api/tree/archive/old-version).

+By itself, the model does not have any conversational support, so this library uses a cache to store conversations and pass them to the model as context.
+This allows you to have persistent conversations with ChatGPT in a nearly identical way to the official website.

 ## Features
 - Uses the unofficial official ChatGPT model, `text-chat-davinci-002-20230126`.
 - Includes an API server you can run to use ChatGPT in non-Node.js applications.